What Is Random Assignment? How Does It Work in Research?

 Researchers use random sampling to select people from a larger population, ensuring the sample is a solid mix that reflects the real world.
 That’s called external validity.

-Here’s an example of random assignment.
-A university wants to survey students' opinions on mental health services.
-Instead of picking convenient participants, they randomly select 500 students to ensure a balanced, representative sample.
+Here’s an example of random sampling.
+A university wants to survey students’ opinions on mental health services.
+Instead of choosing volunteers, they use a computer to randomly select 500 student ID numbers from the full enrollment list.

-Next comes random assignment; students are randomly split into groups (e.g., one gets new resources, the other doesn’t).
+Next comes an example of random assignment: students are randomly split into groups (e.g., one gets new resources, the other doesn’t).
 This eliminates bias and helps researchers confidently link results to the treatment, not outside factors, strengthening internal validity.

 Random Sampling (RS) vs Random Assignment (RA)